TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

    and after the explanation text.
 #.
 Select **Settings** and provide an identifying **Display Name** for the
    problem.
 #.
-Specify options for the problem.
-For more information, see :ref:`Problem
+Define additional settings for the problem.
+For more information, see
-   Settings`.
+   :ref:`Problem Settings`.
 #.
 Select **Save**.

 For the example problem illustrated above, the following text displays in the